 Visual development for toddlers ages 20 to 48 months continues to build on previous visual skills.

-- Draws and names a circle and a cross on paper (40-44 months)
+- Using crayons, draws and names a circle and a cross on paper.
+(40-44 months)

 - When asked, closes eyes and may try to wink with one eye (46-50 months)